ryan-gorzek/boxPlot/README.md

 ### Output Arguments

-- `xCoordinates` - X-axis positions of boxes (useful for adding annotations)
+- `xCoordinates` - X-axis (or y-axis for horizontal) positions of boxes (useful for adding annotations)
 - `lgdObject` - Legend object (if legend is displayed)

 ## Examples